May 27, 2016: The day Rafael Nadal stunned the tennis world by pulling out of Roland-Garros

 After his Roland-Garros withdrawal, Rafa would also pull out of Wimbledon.
-He would still struggle in the second half of 2016, at least by his standards.
-Defeated by Lucas Pouille in the fourth round of the US Open in five sets (6-1, 2-6, 6-4, 3-6, 7-6), he wouldn’t claim a title on hard court this year and his highlight would be a gold medal in doubles at the Olympic Games in Rio de Janeiro, partnering Marc Lopez.
-He would finish the year ranked No 9 in the world, his worst ranking since 2004.
+He would continue to struggle in the second half of 2016, at least by his lofty standards.
+Defeated by Lucas Pouille in the fourth round of the US Open in five sets (6-1, 2-6, 6-4, 3-6, 7-6), he wouldn’t claim a title on hard court that year and his highlight would be a gold medal in doubles at the Rio Olympics, partnering Marc Lopez.
+He would finish the year ranked No 9 in the world, his lowest ranking since 2004.

 On May 27, 2016, announcing his forfeit, Rafael Nadal had said:

 “I feel myself with the right motivation and the right energy to be back at Roland Garros the next couple of years, it’s a tournament that I love so much.”